Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: February 12th

-The San Antonio Area Foundation partners with the First Presbyterian Church to award the Ida V. Holland Missionary Scholarship for approximately $2,000 each year.
-Female college students between 18 and 24 years old who are majoring in theology, ministry, religion, Christian education, or related fields at Moody School or an accredited equivalent for missionary work are eligible.
-Completing the SAAF Common Application could determine other financial aid sources for Texans too.
+The San Antonio Area Foundation partners with the First Presbyterian Church to award the Ida V. Holland Missionary Scholarship.
+It’s valued at about $2,000 each year.
+Eligible are female college students between 18 and 24 years old.
+They must be majoring in:

 Contact